felipebravom/AffectiveTweets/README.md

 #### Word-level Filters

-1. __PMILexiconExpander__:
+1. __PMILexiconExpander__: calculates the Pointwise Mutual Information (PMI) semantic orientation for each word in a corpus of tweets annotated by sentiment.
+The score is calculated by substracting the PMI of the  target  word  with  a negative  sentiment and the PMI of the target word with a positive sentiment.
+This is a supervised filter.
+[BibTex](http://dblp.uni-trier.de/rec/bib2/conf/acl/Turney02.bib)

-2. __TweetCentroid__:  We propose a distributional representation for words by treating them as the centroid of the tweet vectors in which they appear.
+2. __TweetCentroid__:  calculates word distributional vectors from a corpus of unlabelled tweets by treating them as the centroid of the tweet vectors in which they appear.
+The vectors can be labelled using an affective lexicon to train a word-level affective classifier.
+This classifier can be used to expand the original lexicon.
 [BibTex](http://dblp.uni-trier.de/rec/bib2/conf/sigir/Bravo-MarquezFP15.bib)

-3. __WordLabeler__:
+3. __WordLabeler__: labels word vectors with an input lexicon in arff format.
+This filter is useful for training word-level affective classifiers.
+[BibTex](http://dblp.uni-trier.de/rec/bib2/conf/sigir/Bravo-MarquezFP15.bib)

 ### Distant Supervision Filters

 1. __ASA__:  Annotate-Sample-Average (ASA) is a lexical-based distant supervision method for training polarity classifiers in Twitter in the absence of labelled data.
-ASA takes a collection of unlabelled tweets and a polarity lexicon composed of positive and negative words and creates synthetic labelled instances for MPC.
+It takes a collection of unlabelled tweets and a polarity lexicon in arff format and creates synthetic labelled instances.
 Each labelled instance is created by sampling with replacement a number of tweets containing at least one word from the lexicon with the desired polarity, and averaging the feature vectors of the sampled tweets.
+[BibTex](http://dblp.uni-trier.de/rec/bib2/conf/ecai/Bravo-MarquezFP16.bib)

 ### Tokenizers